korneliusadityass/employee-attendance-app/README.md

 # employee-attendance-app
 Android Application used for company employee attendance.
-This application was created using FLUTTER
+This application was created using FLUTTER Dart